"Are we there yet, cripple?" asked a man wearing chainmail armor that jingled like a folk song.

 "Glutinous perversion," the eerie voice growled inside Franz's head.
 "Unappeasable as ever."

-The Phantom's free hand trembled with rage.
+The Phantom's free hand shook with rage.
 Franz froze in place, trembling from the Phantom's outburst.

 "I spoke to the armor," he said, tapping the flat of the blade at the metal.
 "Keep it as far away from me as possible.
 It can absorb grace from just about my striking distance, so the next time I fell drained, you'll be missing your head."